faveosuite/faveo-integration-sample/README.md

 Contributing
 --------------------------
-Create your own fork of master repositoray and use <a href="https://github.com/nvie/gitflow">git-flow</a> to create a new feature.
+Create your own fork of master repository and use <a href="https://github.com/nvie/gitflow">git-flow</a> to create a new feature.
 Once the feature is published in your fork, send a pull request to begin the conversation of integrating your new feature into this repo.

 Help
 --------------------------